 According to a national household survey conducted by the Substance Abuse and Mental Health Services Administration, as many as 1,084,000 Americans, or 0.5% of the population, reported using anabolic steroids.
 While not a problem, when prescribed by a trained professional, illegal steroid use, can be both incredibly damaging and addictive across extended periods.

 Unfortunately, the true prevalence of illegal steroid usage is incredibly difficult to determine, but experts believe that the prevalence of this problem is particularly high amongst young male populations bowing to peer pressure and incorrectly relying on steroids to bulk their muscles.

 Most commonly associated with sudden mood swings and increased aggression, the mental impact of ongoing and unmonitored steroid usage is well documented.
 What’s perhaps less well-known are its physical side effects.
-As such, it’s vital to consider how do anabolic steroids affect the body and the lasting impact it can have if individuals don’t seek treatment?
+As such, it’s vital to consider how anabolic steroids affect the body and the lasting impact they can have if individuals don’t seek treatment.

 What are anabolic steroids?

 Far from the popular belief that steroids are a tool through which to build muscle, doctors will only ever prescribe for this reason in cases of extreme muscle loss or hormonal imbalances.
 More commonly, anabolic steroids are medically used as a form of anti-inflammatory or to clear up skin infections, etc. thanks to their ability to boost testosterone levels in the body.
 When prescribed in small doses in a medical setting, these increases in testosterone are carefully overseen and generally not in large enough quantities to cause damage.
 Unregulated anabolic steroids, however, are used in far less monitored situations, typically in doses that no doctor would condone.